Turner lab @ ISU

 Undergrad interested in research?

-I lead a Vertically Integrated Project research experience course related to the GEM3 research program (BIOL 2280/4480/5580), which counts as credit toward a biology degree.
+Dr. Turner leads a Vertically Integrated Project research experience course related to the GEM3 research program (BIOL 2280/4480/5580), which counts as credit toward a biology degree.
 The course consists of a small group of undergrads at different levels, along with graduate students and the professor, working together as a research team to address a question in biology.
 This may include field work, lab work, reading scientific journal articles and becoming familiar with protocols and practices of scientific research.
 Undergraduates can take it several times and continue gaining skills in research and mentorship, and continue to work on a long term research program.
 The particular project we are working on involves the ecology, physiology, and evolution of big sagebrush.
-If you are interested in ecology, conservation, plant biology, field work, etc, I think this could be a great opportunity for you.
+If you are interested in ecology, conservation, plant biology, field work, etc, this could be a great opportunity for you.

 Other opportunities for undergraduate research in the Turner lab are described below.